TestingGithub65/Japanese/README.md

 Ask me to let you join the project, that will give you access to edit all documents^^
 <br />

-You can find and edit the code documents in the maps.
+You can find and edit the text/code documents in the maps.
 <br />

 EXAMPLES: